cardo-org/rembus.python/README.md

 - A Broker dispatch messages between Components;
 - A Component expose RPC services and/or subscribe to Pub/Sub topics;
 - A Component make RPC requests and/or publish messages to Pub/Sub topics;
-- A schema may be associated to a broker for structuring data at rest;
+- A Schema may be associated to a broker for structuring data at rest;

 The Rembus python version supports only the WebSocket protocol.